Obsessive Compulsive Disorder

 Although there are many therapeutic approaches used with OCD, Cognitive Behavioural Therapy is broadly accepted as the most common.
-Other therapeutic approaches usually explore with the aim of resolving, what lies at the heart of the development of OCD – many people develop OCD in reponse to very difficult or traumatic childhood experiences in order to gain a sense of ‘control’ over their situations and lives.
-Whilst these controls may have been helpful when faced with earlier difficulties these ‘control’ techniques then become the source of suffering in themselves.
+Other therapeutic approaches usually explore with the aim of resolving, what lies at the heart of the development of OCD – many people develop OCD in response to very difficult or traumatic childhood experiences in the order to gain a sense of ‘control’ over their situations and lives.
+Whilst these controls may have been helpful when faced with earlier difficulties these ‘control’ techniques then become the source of suffering themselves.
 Psychotherapy can help the individual to voice these difficult and traumatic experiences in a safe, empathic and confidential environment.

-Psychological support in CBT aims to facilitate the change of negative automatic thoughts (NATs) for more helpful alternative thoughts.
+Psychological support in CBT aims to facilitate the change of Negative Automatic Thoughts (NAT’s) for more helpful alternative thoughts.
 This, combined with ‘exposure and prevention’ strategies help to change the obsessive thoughts and compulsive behaviour associated with OCD.
 Where OCD is severe, treatment may include anti-depressant medication such as SRI’s (Seratonin Reuptake Inhibitors).
 Where depression is present, symptoms of OCD are usually heightened during the onset of a depressive episode.

 Cognitive Behavioural Therapy

 The central belief behind CBT is that our understanding of events influences our thoughts and determines our emotional response and behaviours relating to such events.
-These interpretations are shaped as a result of our interaction with important influences such as family, social groups or other life experiences.
-CBT aims to work with the client to unravel these assumptions and recognize how in some instances these assumptions have led to the development of maladaptive and unhelpful patterns of thinking, feeling and behaving.
+These interpretations are shaped as a result of our interaction with important and influences such as family, social groups or other life experiences.
+CBT aims to work with the client to unravel these assumptions and recognise how in some instances these assumptions have led to the development of maladaptive and unhelpful patterns of thinking, feeling and behaving.

 Change in cognitive, behavioural therapy usually refers to change in cognitions about events and the responsive behaviours.
 The aim of such change is to alleviate the emotional difficulties associated with continuation of such ‘negative automatic thoughts’, to help the individual improve self-esteem, become less fearful and grow in confidence.
 It is a goal-orientated, problem-solving and structured therapeutic approach.